 Nicotine is toxic.
 Never forget that.
 I think to myself, "Nicotine is toxic" the same way I think, "Every gun is loaded."
 Yes, you might spill some on you and just get a head rush for a while, or no ill effects.
 Why do you even need gloves?
 You never spill anything.
 Well, that's true, until you do.
 Safety equipment is not there to keep you from having to pay attention; it's there to save your ass when something unexpected goes wrong.
 It will also kill children and pets in much lighter concentrations.
 It will also kill idiot roommates who don't know what the hell they're taking out of the freezer late at night when they're snooping around for your vodka bottles.
 If any of this makes you uncomfortable, you might think twice about handling high concentration nicotine in your household.

 Bottles.
 Flavors.
 Test vials.
 Liter or gallon jugs of propylene glycol and vegetable glycerin.
-You should ideally have a separate room where you work on this, or at least a toolbench, lab bench, or even just a rack of trays to hold all of the equipment that you’re going to be spending your money on, if only to keep yourself from tripping over things.
+You should ideally have a separate room where you work on this, or at least a tool bench, lab bench, or even just a rack of trays to hold all of the equipment that you're going to be spending your money on, if only to keep yourself from tripping over things.
 A freezer to store nicotine for long term usage is also recommended.